mvklingeren/adaptive-node-graph/CUDA_GENERATION_IMPROVEMENTS.md

 ### Kernel Fusion

-[0x1A2B3F] - "Implement kernel fusion for scale + softmax operations.
+[COMPLETED 0x1A2B3F] - "Implement kernel fusion for scale + softmax operations.
 Combine these sequential operations into a single kernel to reduce memory traffic and kernel launch overhead."

 ### Resource Utilization